KnightHacks/projects-proposals-2021/README.md

 If you were the author of a proposal around which a team is formed, you will automatically be assigned the role of "Team Lead" for the purposes of organization and communication.
 However, the exact responsibilities and group dynamics will be left up to the discretion of your full group.

-Here's the general template we've provided for you to submit your proposal with under the issues tab.

-### Full Name: Required

-### Knights Email: Required

-### Will you be presenting: Yes or No

-### What's your idea about?

-Here's where you talk about your idea with as many details as you have.
+Here are some suggestions for what to include in your proposal's information section.
 Once submitted, you may get new suggestions from interested parties you may want to incorporate, and please feel free to do so!

-Here are some topics to cover:

 - What is the main purpose of your project?
 - What is the problem you are trying to solve, if there is one (there doesn't have to be!)?